sakshipradeep03/EDA-Assignment/README.md

 ---

-### Objective
-The aim of this assignment is to analyze a dataset using Python, following a systematic approach through data exploration, preprocessing, statistical analysis, and model development.
+### Objective: The aim of this assignment is to analyze a dataset using Python, following a systematic approach through data exploration, preprocessing, statistical analysis, and model development.
 ---

 ### 1. **Account Setup**